Benjamin-R-Clark/cancer-kinetics/README.md

 ```
 gcsfuse bc-scseq-data "$HOME/mybucket"
 ```
 Use wget to get files from E-MTAB-6653.
-Nohup and '&' is to run in the background after closing the chell.
+Nohup and '&' is to run in the background after closing the shell.
 It helps to use -nd just to get files and not the massive chain of directories. -nc for 'no-clobber' to not re-download files.
+Make sure you have permission to write to buckets or else this will just silently fail. [https://cloud.google.com/filestore/docs/copying-data](https://cloud.google.com/filestore/docs/copying-data)

 ```
 nohup bash -c 'wget -nd -nc "ftp://ftp.ebi.ac.uk/biostudies/fire/E-MTAB-/653/E-MTAB-6653/Files/*"' &